gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 - **`.htaccess`**  directly creates the .htaccess file, overwriting any previous versions.

 ### Canonical URL redirect
 Enable HTTPS/HTTP redirection and enforce the use of the www or non-www prefix.
 Various rewrite combinations are available for flexibility.
-[See details](#-canonical-url-redirect-directives).
+[See directives in detail](#canonical-url-redirect-directives).

 ### Redirect URLs
 Set up URL redirects directly in the `.htaccess` file by specifying old and new paths.
 Choose between permanent (301) or temporary (302) redirects.
 These rules help maintain SEO rankings and prevent broken links.